Guidelines for the Use of Antiretroviral Agents in Adults and Adolescents Living with HIV

 Use of CD4 Count for Initial Assessment

 CD4 count should be measured in all patients at entry into care (AI).
-It is the key factor in determining the need to initiate OI prophylaxis (see the Adult Opportunistic Infection Guidelines)13 and the urgency to initiate ART (AI) (see the Initiating Antiretroviral Therapy in Antiretroviral-Naive Patients section of these guidelines).
+It is the key factor in determining the need to initiate OI prophylaxis (see the Adult Opportunistic Infection Guidelines)13 and the urgency to initiate ART (AI) (see the Initiating Antiretroviral Therapy section of these guidelines).
 Although most OIs occur in patients with CD4 counts <200 cells/mm3, some OIs can occur in patients with higher CD4 counts.14

 Use of CD4 Count for Monitoring Therapeutic Response

 The CD4 count is used to assess a patient’s immunologic response to ART.
-It is also used to determine whether prophylaxis for OIs can be discontinued (see the Adult Opportunistic Infection Guidelines)13.
-For most patients on therapy, an adequate response is defined as an increase in CD4 count in the range of 50 to 150 cells/mm3 during the first year of ART, generally with an accelerated response in the first 3 months of treatment.
-Subsequent increases average approximately 50 to 100 cells/mm3 per year until a steady state level is reached.15 Patients who initiate therapy with a low CD4 count16 or at an older age17 may have a blunted increase in their counts despite virologic suppression.
+It is also used to determine whether prophylaxis for OIs can be discontinued (see the Adult Opportunistic Infection Guidelines).13 For most patients on therapy, an adequate response is defined as an increase in CD4 count in the range of 50 to 150 cells/mm3 during the first year of ART, generally with an accelerated response in the first 3 months of treatment.
+Subsequent increases average approximately 50 to 100 cells/mm3 per year until a steady state level is reached.15 Patients who initiate therapy with a low CD4 count16,17 or at an older age18 may have a blunted increase in their counts despite virologic suppression.

 Frequency of CD4 Count Monitoring